-The Law Center will make its own determination on closings, cancellations, and late openings due to inclement weather giving primary consideration to the safety of faculty, staff, students, and visitors.
+The Law Center will make its own determination on closings, cancellations, and late openings due to inclement weather, giving primary consideration to the safety of faculty, staff, students, and visitors.
 Criteria that may be considered in making such determinations include: condition of area roads and ability of faculty, staff, students, and visitors to get to campus; status and schedules of public transportation; and forecast of coming weather.

 All notifications concerning school closure or delayed openings will be made through the HOYAlert emergency notification system that sends notifications by email and text message.
-All current students, faculty and staff are now automatically enrolled in HOYAlert.
+All current students, faculty, and staff are automatically enrolled in HOYAlert.
 If you would like to update your information or opt out of HOYAlerts, you can update your profile information.